rsjk/RandomTiming/README.md

 13. Update nginx config file.
 Do the following:
 * sudo rm /etc/nginx/sites-enabled/default
 * sudo nano /etc/nginx/sites-enabled/random_number_generator
 * Copy the contents of RandomNumberFlask/nginx_config.txt into the file.
-Change [The IP Address of the Server] to your IP.
+Change [The IP Address of the Server] to your IP
 14. Restart nginx server with "sudo systemctl restart nginx"
 15. Find out the number of workers for gunicorn with (2 * number of cores) + 1.
 Execute "nproc --all" to find number of cores.
 16. Install supervisor with "sudo apt install supervisor"